boldbi/boldbi-kubernetes/docs/bold-bi-auto-deployment.md

 5. Enter the variable information needed to complete the auto deployment in <b>secrets-and-configmap.yaml</b> as shown below.

-    * Enter the Bold BI licence key, username, and database server details in the secrets-and-configmap.yaml file.
+    * Enter the Bold BI licence key, username, and database server details.

         ![licence-and-user-details](images/licence-and-user-details.png)